What is Slack and how does it work?

 From approving budgets and expenses to dealing with mergers and acquisitions, finance teams must navigate modern challenges with precision and speed.
 But they are often torn between trying to comply with regulatory hurdles and executing on business priorities.

-Slack bridges communication gaps, simplifies workflows and helps finance teams to sprint towards operational excellence.
+Slack bridges communication gaps, simplifies workflows, and helps finance teams sprint toward operational excellence.
 By reducing escalations and follow-ups, automating budget and expense approvals, and streamlining processes around corporate mergers when they occur, Slack trims the fat and turns finance teams into high-speed, high-efficiency machines.

 Finance teams at Canva and Salesforce use Slack to: